 Avoiding things in the environment when possible can also help reduce the burden of seasonal allergies.
 Using an air purifier at home sometimes clear the air.
 Other experts recommend use of a nasal rinsing device such as a neti pot or trying butterbur, honey or probiotics.

 What is the difference when comparing seasonal allergies versus a cold?
 Seasonal allergies are symptoms caused by the immune system being activated due to being triggered by non-infectious external stimuli such as pollen.
 A cold, on the other hand, is a viral infection that causes the immune system to be active so that it can fight off the virus.
 While symptoms of seasonal allergies can be quite similar to symptoms of a cold, the cause of why the immune system is being activated is different.

 Seasonal Allergies Prescriptions Online

 For seasonal allergy medications requiring a prescription, one cannot just buy seasonal allergy medications online legally in the United States.
 The first step is to get a prescription from a licensed medical provider and Push Health can connect people in need of a prescription with a medical provider who can prescribe seasonal allergy medications when appropriate.

-Last updated April 17, 2021.
+Last updated July 20, 2022.
 Given the evolving nature of medicine and science, this information might not be accurate and should not be construed as medical advice or diagnosis / treatment recommendations.
 Please consult a licensed medical provider if you have additional questions.
 Please call 911 immediately or go to the nearest emergency room if you believe you are experiencing a medical emergency.